OxfordRSE/uniqplus_snake_project/steps/blank_screen.md

 In this first session, we are going to create a blank screen using pygame.
 This screen will be where our snake lives, roams and feeds.

 Code to do this is below.
 Copy and paste it into a script file and run the script.
-Note that the below code if ran will appear then immediately close.
+Note that the below code if ran will produce a screen that appears then disappears in the blink of an eye!

 ```python
 import pygame